SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 Recall that this is the negative loglikelihood and thus the minimum is the maximum of the likelihood.
-There is a clear valley where the first parameter is 1.5, while the first parameter's likelihood is more muddled.
+There is a clear valley where the first parameter is 1.5, while the second parameter's likelihood is more muddled.
 By taking a one-dimensional slice:

 ```julia